cemkeylan/dotfiles/README.md

 # Dotfiles

-These can be installed using
+These can be installed on Arch and derivatives using
 ```shell
 bash -c "$(curl -L cemkeylan.com/carbs)"
 ```